 Porter's value chain

 "Competitive advantage cannot be understood by looking at a firm as a whole," Porter wrote.
 "It stems from the many discrete activities a firm performs in designing, producing, marketing, delivering and supporting its product.
-Each of these activities can contribute to a firm's relative cost position and create a basis for differentiation"
+Each of these activities can contribute to a firm's relative cost position and create a basis for differentiation."

-In his book, Porter said a business's activities could be split into two categories: primary activities and support activities.
-Primary activities include the following:
+In his book, Porter splits a business's activities into two categories: primary and support.

 The support activities help the primary functions and comprise the following:

-- Procurement: This is how the raw materials for the product are obtained.
+- Procurement is how the raw materials for the product are obtained.

 Goals and outcomes